kaushal-k-m/sorting-visualization-angular/README.md

 # **Sorting Visualization** 📊
-An Angular application to visually demonstrate and compare the efficiency of various sorting algorithms like Merge Sort, Quick Sort, Bubble Sort, and Heap Sort.
+An Angular application to visually demonstrate and compare the efficiency of various sorting algorithms like Merge Sort, Quick Sort, Bubble Sort, Insertion Sort and Selection Sort.

 ---